Careers360 Logo

 UGC NET Exam Pattern

-According to the exam pattern of UGC NET 2024, there will be two papers and candidates must secure the UGC NET cut off in both the papers to qualify UGC NET 2024.
-In the paper I, candidates are asked question from the following sections:
+According to the exam pattern of UGC NET 2025, there are two papers and candidates must secure the cut off in both the papers to qualify UGC NET 2025.
+In the paper I, candidates are asked questions from the following sections:

-However, in Paper II candidates have to choose the subjects out of 83 subject choices.
-There will be 100 multiple choice questions in Paper II.
+However, in Paper II candidates have to choose the subjects out of 85 subject choices.
+There is 100 multiple choice questions in Paper II.
 Each question carries 2 marks.
-There will be no negative marking in UGC NET 2024 so that candidates can attempt all the questions.
+There is no negative marking in UGC NET 2025 so that candidates can attempt all the questions.
 The time provided to complete both the papers is 3 hours.

 Steps to download the sample papers